 Course Offerings MATH courses count toward the Natural Sciences and Mathematics area of inquiry requirement, unless otherwise noted.
 101 Precalculus Mathematics A. Strand

 A study of the following types of functions, their properties, and their graphs: polynomials, rational functions, trigonometric, exponential, and logarithmic functions.
 This 0.25-credit course is intended for students whose background in mathematics may be deficient.
 Its objective is to lay a foundation for the study of calculus and concurrent enrollment is MATH 111

 is required.
+Credit is contingent upon completion (regardless of grade) of MATH 111.
 Prerequisite: permission of the instructor.
 Offered in the fall only.
-102 Introduction to Statistics Staff
+105 Introduction to Statistics Staff

 An introduction to the basic concepts of differential and integral calculus including limits and continuity; differentiation of algebraic, trigonometric, exponential, and logarithmic functions; applications of the derivative to curve sketching, related rates, and maximum-minimum problems; Riemann sums and the definite integral; and the fundamental theorem of calculus.
 Prerequisite: three years of secondary school mathematics including trigonometry.
 112 Calculus II Staff